Managing Allegations Process

 - NFA

-7. If Police investigation closes with NFA, LADO will advise the Employer on next steps, which may lead to an internal investigation to be conducted with HR advice on risk management plan pending outcome of investigation:
+- LADO to be kept updated on Police investigation outcome - If the Police investigation closes with NFA, LADO will advise the Employer on the next steps, which may lead to an internal investigation to be conducted with HR advice on a risk management plan pending the outcome of the investigation:

 - NFA